luangmrs/luangmrs/README.md

 Hello, World!
-  student of information systems ongoing training :)
+  Information systems student with training in progress
 <!---
 luangmrs/luangmrs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.